-This project involves establishing new rail freight data sharing agreements with various sources to show granular train movement information.
+This project involves collecting and benchmarking nationally consistent data to track Australia’s rail network.
 This may include aggregated data on train speed, tonnage and cargo type by routes and origin-destination.
 This information will enable industry and governments to better understand the role of rail in freight.

-- Better understanding of rail needs to support strategic planning and investment decisions and improve rail freight efficiency
+- Better understanding of freight routes and train movements to support strategic planning and investment decisions to improve rail freight efficiency.

-- Keeping industry participants informed of anomalies that may affect the supply chain
+- Inform industry participants of anomalies that may affect the supply chain.

 Forecasting freight demand

 BITRE develops freight forecasts for Australia’s long-term strategic transport outlook.
 It focuses on future freight transport demand by transport mode (road, rail, sea, air and total), and includes national level data and a data breakdown (for example state, territory, and capital cities).